 Here are just a few of the services they provide:

-- Kayak, paddle boards, jet skis, and boat rentals
+- Kayak, paddle boards, jet skis, boats, scooters, and mountain bike rentals

 There you have it guys, our guide to the awesome little town of Guatape.
 We loved this place to teeny tiny bits and we can not wait to go back.
 So if you are visiting Colombia make sure to take the 2 hour trip out of Medellin to say hello to Guatape.
 Give it our best and tell it we will be back one day soon.
 As always, happy travels, and we’ll see you guys on the road!